Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: III. Near-Eddington Accretion: Discussion

 Model Q develops a magnetically elevated disk, with magnetic pressure providing up to 80\% of the vertical support near the disk scale height.
 This magnetic support helps stabilize the disk and suppress thermal instability (see the discussion in Section~2 of \citealt{Sadowski2016}).
 Radiative cooling proceeds primarily through diffusion, and the effective viscosity is measured to be $\alpha\simeq0.09$ at $15r_g$, closely matching the values found in our double-loop models E09-a3-DL ($\alpha\simeq0.12$) and E07-a3-DL ($\alpha\simeq0.09$).

 Model D, by contrast, undergoes disk collapse, with the density becoming highly concentrated toward the midplane.
-However, this solution is not well resolved due to computational limitations.
-Although \citet{Sadowski2016} suggested that only model Q can maintain this accretion regime, follow-up work by the same group \citep{Lancova2019} demonstrates that model D (referred to as a ``puffy disk'' in \citealt{Lancova2019}) can also establish a steady state in the near- or sub-Eddington regimes.
+However, this solution is not well resolved due to computational limitations. \lz{Based on these results}, \citet{Sadowski2016} suggested that only model Q can \lz{sustain} this accretion regime.

-The analysis in \citet{Sadowski2016} primarily focuses on model Q. We note that model Q exhibits magnetic polarity breaking in the polar regions, where a net vertical magnetic flux threads the horizon (see the second-to-last panel of Figure~8 in \citealt{Sadowski2016}).
+The analysis in \citet{Sadowski2016} primarily focuses on model Q. We note that model Q appears to exhibit magnetic polarity breaking in the polar regions, where a net vertical magnetic flux threads the horizon (see the second-to-last panel of Figure~8 in \citealt{Sadowski2016}).
 Within the disk body, although the magnetic field topology is largely preserved and shows no net vertical flux, a small vortex-like magnetic structure develops near the midplane at $x\simeq-17r_g$.
-This feature closely resembles the magnetic structures observed during the transitional stages of our model E07-a3-DL (see the early and intermediate epochs in \autoref{fig:trans}).
+This feature qualitatively resembles the magnetic structures observed during the transitional stages of our model E07-a3-DL (see the early and intermediate epochs in \autoref{fig:trans}).

-We further speculate that, if model D were evolved for a longer duration, continued accumulation of vertical magnetic flux could eventually lead to disk collapse.
-Moreover, model~D shows strong thermal support near the midplane (see Figure~9 of \citealt{Sadowski2016}), which is consistent with the intermediate epoch of our model E07-a3-DL.
-These similarities suggest that model D may be in a transitional phase toward the thin thermal disk configuration, analogous to that observed in our model E07-a3-DL.
+This raises the possibility that, if model Q were evolved for a longer duration, continued accumulation of vertical magnetic flux could eventually drive the system toward disk collapse.
+Moreover, model~Q shows strong thermal support near the midplane (see Figure~9 of \citealt{Sadowski2016}), which is consistent with the intermediate epoch of our model E07-a3-DL.
+These similarities suggest that model~Q may be in a transitional phase toward the thin thermal disk configuration, analogous to that observed in our model E07-a3-DL.

-In \citet{Lancova2019}, a follow-up study of model D from \citet{Sadowski2016} shows that a steady ``puffy disk'' solution is established at an accretion rate of $1.05\dot{M}_{\mathrm{Edd}}$, corresponding to the near-Eddington regime under our definition.
-This ``puffy disk'' solution exhibits magnetic envelope accretion with an embedded thin thermal disk, in close agreement with our near-Eddington models in the presence of a net vertical magnetic flux, as well as with the results of \citet{Zhu2018} and \citet{Mishra2020}.
+In \citet{Lancova2019}, a follow-up study of model \lz{Q} from \citet{Sadowski2016} shows that a steady ``puffy disk'' solution is established at an accretion rate of $1.05\dot{M}_{\mathrm{Edd}}$, corresponding to the near-Eddington regime under our definition.
+Interestingly, \lz{despite being initialized without net vertical magnetic flux}, this model evolves into a solution exhibiting magnetic envelope accretion with an embedded thin thermal disk. \lz{This behavior closely resembles that of} our \lz{transitional} near-Eddington model \lz{E07-a3-DL, in which net vertical magnetic flux is gradually accumulated through radiation feedback (see \autoref{sec:magnetic_polarity_breaking} for details)}.